preinzi/qgis-bev-hoehendaten-download/README.md

 - Reads only the actual bytes it needs via HTTP range requests directly from BEV's Cloud-Optimized GeoTIFFs (`/vsicurl/`), instead of downloading the full tile — relevant because a single tile can be several GB.
 Falls back to downloading (and locally caching) the complete tile only if the windowed read fails for some reason.
 - Automatically finds the most recent available edition of each tile, since BEV re-publishes its nationwide mosaic yearly but not every tile is updated in every edition.
 - Lets you pick which elevation model type(s) to fetch — DGM (terrain model) and/or DOM (surface model) — each producing its own mosaic layer.
 - Builds a lightweight VRT mosaic per model type (no pixel duplication on disk) and adds it directly to your QGIS project.
-The CRS is read directly from a real downloaded piece rather than assumed.
-- Optional on-the-fly reprojection to a target CRS of your choice, via a standard CRS picker; warns you if the best available system transformation is less accurate than the data's own 1m resolution (usually caused by a missing PROJ datum grid).
+- Optional on-the-fly reprojection to a target CRS of your choice, via a standard CRS picker.
 - Cancellable mid-run, including a download or windowed read already in progress; failed tiles are reported in the log rather than silently skipped.

 ### Note on coordinate reference systems